WizardOfWhimsical/Stephen-R-Lewis-Luna/README.md

     [x] update the "Connect" section to use Flexbox to improve the layout of your social media icons or links

     [] Media Query's, mainly images
-        [] check everything --even tho i have flexed and em'ed them shits [] set up .gitignore
+        [] media queries for cards. content breaks out the bottom [] check everything --even tho i have flexed and em'ed them shits [] set up .gitignore
     [] set socials in a footer so they are all on everypage and gets rid of html